Politics of Libya under Muammar Gaddafi: History of Libyan politics under Gaddafi

 After the 1986 bombing of Libya by the United States Air Force, Gaddafi decreed that the word "Great" (Arabic: "al Uzma") should be appended to the beginning of the name, rendering its official name Al Jumahiriyah al Arabiyah al Libiyah ash Shabiyah al Ishtirakiyah al Uzma, or Great Socialist People's Libyan Arab Jamahiriya.

 In 1988, faced with rising public dissatisfaction with shortages in consumer goods and setbacks in Libya's war with Chad, Gaddafi began to curb the power of the revolutionary committees and to institute some domestic reforms.
 The regime released many political prisoners and eased restrictions on foreign travel by Libyans.
 Private businesses were again permitted to operate.

 Around the same time, Gaddafi began to pursue an anti-fundamentalist Islamic policy domestically, viewing fundamentalism as a potential rallying point for opponents of the regime.
-Ministerial positions and military commanders are frequently shuffled or placed under temporary house arrest to diffuse potential threats to Gaddafi's authority.
+Ministerial positions and military commanders were frequently shuffled or placed under temporary house arrest to diffuse potential threats to Gaddafi's authority.

 Despite these measures, internal dissent continued.
 Gaddafi's security forces launched a preemptive strike at alleged coup plotters in the military and among the Warfalla tribe in October 1993.
 Widespread arrests and government reshufflings followed, accompanied by public "confessions" from regime opponents and allegations of torture and executions.
 The military, once Gaddafi's strongest supporters, became a potential threat in the 1990s.
 In 1993, following a failed coup attempt that implicated senior military officers, Gaddafi began to purge the military periodically, eliminating potential rivals and inserting his own loyal followers in their place.

 Political sectors under Gaddafi

 Revolutionary sector

 Organs of a military junta were first put into place in 1969.
 These organs were never dissolved throughout the period of Gaddafi's rule, though after the proclamation of the Jamahiriya, they were reorganized.
 The "revolutionary sector" of Gaddafi's Jamahiriya was officially under the control of "Brotherly Leader and Guide of the Revolution" Muammar Gaddafi after 1979.

 Beginning in 1977, Gaddafi had introduced "revolutionary committees" assigned the task of "absolute revolutionary supervision of people's power"; that is, they were to guide the people's committees and "raise the general level of political consciousness and devotion to revolutionary ideals".
-In reality, Gaddafi's revolutionary committees worked incredibly well and were considered some of the most direct democratic processes in all of Africa.
 Reportedly 10 to 20 percent of Libyans worked in surveillance for these committees, a proportion of informants on par with Saddam Hussein's Iraq or Kim Jong Il's North Korea.